Special Programs and Resources

 The Harriet L. and Paul M. Weissman Center for Leadership

-The Weissman Center for Leadership, established in 1999, supports student, faculty and staff in the development of leadership skills inside and outside the classroom.
-The Center’s work is guided by four over-arching themes: Inspiration, sparked by public events with renowned speakers; Capacity-building, to develop skills and confidence through leadership courses, experiential learning, conferences, and trainings; Mentoring and Networking on campus and across nonprofit, public service, and business realms to promote opportunities for professional success; and Reflection and Discovery, the foundation for perpetual leadership growth.
+The Weissman Center for Leadership, established in 1999, empowers students, faculty and staff with the skills and supportive opportunities to think openly, engage deeply, and go forward boldly.
+The Weissman Center defines leadership broadly and inclusively so that each member of the Mount Holyoke community can find their own way to have a transformative impact.
+Our work is guided by four over-arching themes: Inspiration sparked by public events with renowned guest speakers; Capacity-building to develop skills and confidence through leadership courses, experiential learning, conferences, and trainings; Mentoring and networking on campus and across nonprofit, public service, and business realms to promote opportunities for professional success; Reflection and discovery, the foundation for perpetual leadership growth.
+From courses and workshops to internships and public events, we connect people to the resources and relationships they need to find their own path and make their mark on their communities and the world.
 The Center is home to four affiliated programs which enrich both the academic and co-curricular aspects of college life and prepare students for leadership:

 Community-Based Learning